NonstickAtom785/T.A.-Recorder/README.md

 To use this program first download this repo as a zip.
 Extract the folder T.A.-Recorder-master onto the desktop and rename the folder to FrogFiles.

-Then open up the folder and navigate to the `Tools` tab to and select,
+Next open up the folder and navigate to the `Tools` tab to and select,
 `Open Current Folder in Terminal`.

-In the terminal type `sh install.sh` and click enter.
+In the terminal type
+`sh install.sh` and click enter.
 This will copy the current crontab configuration to crontab.